SrOracle837/SrOracle837/README.md

 I'm a security engineer who loves understanding how things are made and how they break.

-Tools I use everyday: Nuclei, Ffuf, Volatility, Nmap, Suricata, Snort, ELK, Docker, Kubernetes, GitHub Actions, Metasploit, Burp Suite
+Tools I use: Nuclei, Metasploit, Volatility, Nmap, Suricata, Snort, ELK, Docker, Kubernetes, Terraform, Burp Suite

 ## 🛠️